As you're getting started in Guru, there are some common terms that are handy to know. Here's an overview of basic Guru terminology:

 Single sign-on (SSO) is a process that permits someone to enter their name and password from one system (like Okta or OneLogin) in order to access their Guru account, without needing specific account credentials for Guru.

-Tags enhance Guru's search functionality by allowing your team to zero in on highly specific attributes of content.
-Only Authors can create tags.
+Tags enhance Guru's search functionality by allowing your team to zero in on highly specific attributes of the content.
+Only Card Authors can create tags.

 The Tag Manager, available to Authors only, allows you to organize, create, edit, and delete tags in bulk.

-Your Trust Score communicates the percentage of content in your account that is up to date.
-You can find your team's trust score in the browser extension, web app, or in Analytics.
+A Trust Score communicates the percentage of content in your Guru Team that is verified.
+You can view a Collection's trust score in the browser extension, web app, or in Analytics.

 Verification Status is an indication as to whether or not the content is up to date.
 The color and symbol allow your team to know what content is safe to utilize (trusted) and what needs to be updated by a subject matter expert before moving forward.